hibbitts-design/hibbitts-design-org-blog/posts/2017-06-23-grav-canvas-lms-markdown-and-git-workflows/post.md

     'og:url' : 2017-06-23-grav-canvas-lms-markdown-and-git-workflowsn
 ---

-A collection of videos demonstrating how Grav with Git Sync can bring an efficient and flexible Markdown content workflow into Canvas.
+A collection of videos demonstrating how Grav with Git Sync can bring an efficient and flexible Markdown content workflow into Canvas LMS (or any other system supporting embeddable Web pages).

 <div class="videoWrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLVtu1bDQijapAcziv0r0BYKNapd8Or8gV" frameborder="0" allowfullscreen></iframe></div>